Wahe3bru/__Learning/thoughts/gr8full.md

 ---
 ### Wednesday 2 May 039
 - got some artsy stuff for the girls with Ruby
-- taking car of Mik and Dean was easy
+- taking care of Miki and Dean was easy
 - supper with Valleys

 ---